edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 <figure>
     <img alt="dialogs showing the user they are about to affect 99 users and displaying the list of users to get confirmation before taking the action" src="/assets/img/roles-permissions-redesign/mass-actions.png">
     <figcaption>There were a few opportunities to improve how the software helps the user understand what they are about to do.
-For example, if a user is about to edit or delete many users at once, the software lists the affected users so that the user can preview the action before executing it.
-The idea is that this might help prevent errors if the user sees a number or list they didn't expect.</figcaption>
+For example, if a user is about to edit or delete many users at once, the software lists the affected users so that the user can preview the action before executing it.</figcaption>
 </figure>

 ## Successful Launch